apple/swift-algorithms/Guides/Chunked.md

 // [["David"], ["Kyle", "Karoy"], ["Nate"]]
 ```

-The `chunks(ofCount:)` takes a `count` parameter (required to be > 0) and separates
+The `chunks(ofCount:)` method takes a `count` parameter (required to be > 0) and
-the collection into `n` chunks of this given count.
-If the `count` parameter is
+separates the collection into chunks of this given count.
+If the length of the
-evenly divided by the count of the base `Collection` all the chunks will have
+collection is a multiple of the `count` parameter, all chunks will have the
-the count equals to the parameter.
-Otherwise, the last chunk will contain the
+specified size.
+Otherwise, the last chunk will contain the remaining elements.
-remaining elements.

 ```swift
 let names = ["David", "Kyle", "Karoy", "Nate"]